danib13/granjure/README.md

 ### StartState
 This script handles the opening Start Scene.
 While in this scene, to start the game user hits return.
 When Enter/Return is pressed, FarmScene and OpeningScene are loaded asyncronously.
 The later is loaded additively since the opening menu will be a pop up scene above the FarmScene.
 ## How to Run Game
-1. Download project folder.
+1. Download executable.
-2. Open project in Unity (Version 2018.4.28f1 was used to build this game.)
+2. Open application, wait for loading screen
-3. Click Play button.
+3. Click Enter button to start game.
 ## Assumptions
 ### Growing Carrots
 Each crop must be watered once per collision.
 Continuous watering without moving will not register since it needs to be triggered by a collision.
 Best practice is to water any number distinct sprouts, each to state 1, then each to state 2, etc.